 This is a 2007 Sunburst V that I use to own.
-The finish scheme on all of the Sunburst Reissue Vs that I have seen is not even close to the original Sunburst Vs from the 1960's.
+The finish scheme on all of the Sunburst Reissue Vs that I have seen or owned are a little different than the original Sunburst Vs from the 1960's.

 This is another 2007 Cherry Historic that I use to own.
 Notice the Certificate of Authenticity.
 All of the Historic Series guitars come with a Gibson Certificate of Authenticity.

 Another Sunburst example that I use to own.
 The front finish one this one is very nice and looks dead-on !
 However.....notice the picture of the back of the guitar.